flrd/standardlastprofile/README.md

 The final chart below places the 2025 household profiles side by side against `H0` as a reference, showing how cumulative energy consumption diverges over the course of a year.
-The grey line is `H0`; the coloured line is the 2025 profile in each panel.

 <img src="man/figures/README-H0_vs_2025-1.png" alt="Faceted line plot with three panels for profiles H25, P25, and
  S25.
 Each panel shows cumulative energy consumption in kWh over 2026.
  A grey reference line shows H0 in every panel.
-H25 tracks H0 closely, while P25 and S25 diverge due to photovoltaic generation and battery storage respectively." width="100%" style="display: block; margin: auto;" />
+H25 tracks H0 closely, while P25 and S25 diverge due to photovoltaic generation and battery storage respectively." width="95%" style="display: block; margin: auto;" />

 `H25` tracks `H0` almost exactly, confirming that the updated household profile represents a similar consumption pattern to its 1999